MULATO PEPPER DRIED

+Mulato chiles (mu-LAH-to), Capsicum annuum, are also called is also called chile Mulato, Mulato peppers, or Mulato chili.
 Dried Mulato Pepper is approximately 12cm in length and 7cm in width with a slightly flattened shape.
-Their thin shiny skin takes on a dark brown color when they are fully ripe and later dried.
+Their thin shiny skin takes on dark brown color when they are fully ripe and later dried.
 They have a complex flavor profile of cocoa, licorice root, star anise cherries, and coffee.

-Mulato’s perfect balance between sweet and spice classify them as a low to moderately hot chile pepper, averaging 2,500-3,000 heat units on the Scoville Scale.
+Mulato’s perfect balance between sweetness and spice classifies them as low to moderately hot chile pepper, averaging 2,500-3,000 heat units on the Scoville Scale.

 This chile is considered a must-have ingredient for authentic moles and makes any chile con carne far more intriguing.
 For those who have a fondness for homemade ice cream, ground some toasted and ground Mulato chile into a base for dark chocolate ice cream or blackberry sorbet.

 Dried Mulato chile peppers are a variety of Capsicum annuum that are occasionally confused with another dried chile known as the Ancho.
 Both are made from fresh Poblanos; those meant for Ancho production are picked just as they turn red, while those intended for Mulato production are allowed to fully ripen on the plant, turning a dark brown color before they are harvested and dried.
 Dried Mulato chile peppers are more full-bodied and complex in flavor than their Ancho counterpart.